One Documented Process Saves 240 Hours a Year

 A real estate brokerage documented four processes: listing, showing, inspection coordination, and closing.
 Agents saved an average of 3 hours per week on manual coordination — across 12 agents, that’s 1,560 hours per year redirected from paperwork to prospecting.

 The selection criteria is simple: document the processes that are explained most often, performed most frequently, and would cause the most damage if done incorrectly.
-For most small businesses, that’s 5-8 processes.
+For most small practices, that’s 5-8 processes.
 Not 50.

 The format doesn’t need to be elaborate: